kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 P1 will guess where to fire and if they hit a ship they will see that part marked with the HIT character whether that be X or (any character that is designated by the programmer).

-This is then followed by an enter prompt which generated as large amount of space and then Player 2 will play.
+This is then followed by an Enter prompt which generated as large amount of space and then Player 2 will play.
 The following example denotes a possible scenario: